Teriks/pake/docs/source/runningpake.rst

 The output synchronization setting is inherited by all :py:meth:`pake.subpake` invocations, including those that are started inside of tasks with :py:meth:`pake.Pake.subpake`.

-You can stop this inheritance by manually passing **--sync-output** as an shell argument when you are using one of the **subpake** functions.
+You can stop this inheritance by manually passing a different value for **--sync-output** as an shell argument when you are using one of the **subpake** functions.
+The new value will be inherited by every child of the pakefile you invoked with **subpake**.

 Command line options